senserf/picos/README.txt

     Fixed a problem with UDAEMON's UART U-U connection.
-The selection didn't work sometimes (you needed a second click) because "button release" in tk_optionMenu (which I originally used) is not the right even for the occasion.
+The selection didn't work sometimes (you needed a second click) because "button release" in tk_optionMenu (which I originally used) is not the right event for the occasion.

+R090609A:

+    Removed node type NNode and TNode.
+Added a model for Nokia LCDG.
+    Lots of cosmetics and re-shuffling.
+Read RTAGS from PICOS for details.
+    Changes to the document are forthcoming.